anaconda-graveyard/ae-training/1-oil-and-gas-dashboard/README.md

 * Make the following changes to the dashboard via the `app.py` file:
   * Change default year range to last 10 years of data from (1990-2010) to (2007-2017).
 This should be changed in the `update_year_slider` function!
-  * Change default well status filter from "Active only" to "All".
+  * Change default well status filter from "Active only" to "All"
-  * Modify the mapbox to be centered on latitude 42.54, longitude -78.05.
+  * Modify the mapbox to be centered on latitude 42.54, longitude -78.05
-* Commit changes to the dashboard application
+* Commit the changes to the dashboard application: Enter `0.2.0` as the commit message and tag, then click the "Commit" button

 **Redeploy Dashboard**